rymiwe/weather-rails-app/README.md

 - **Continuous Integration:** All commits and pull requests are tested automatically using GitHub Actions.
 The workflow includes linting, security scans, and a full test suite run.
 - **Code Coverage:** Test coverage is measured with SimpleCov and reported to [Codecov.io](https://codecov.io/gh/rymiwe/weather-rails-app) (see badge above).
-- **Deployment:** The app is automatically deployed to Heroku on pushes to `main`, with production assets built in CI.
+- **Deployment:** The app is automatically deployed to Heroku on pushes to `main`.
+No asset precompilation is needed; Tailwind CSS and importmap handle frontend assets.

 ## Overview
 This app provides weather forecasts for user-supplied locations, with geocoding and weather data fetched from external APIs.
 It is built for reliability, testability, and developer clarity, following modern Rails conventions and best practices.